MetalBlockchain/metal-docs/docs/apis/metalgo/apis/c-chain.md

 - `to` is the X-Chain or P-Chain address the asset is sent to.
 - `amount` is the amount of the asset to send.
 - `assetID` is the ID of the asset.
 To export METAL use `"METAL"` as the `assetID`.
 - `baseFee` is the base fee that should be used when creating the transaction.
-If ommitted, a suggested fee will be used.
+If omitted, a suggested fee will be used.
 - `username` is the user that controls the address that transaction will be sent from.
 - `password` is `username`‘s password.